LSU baseball beats UNO 10-7 in mid-week contest

 Tiger pitcher Connor Binge got the win as LSU used seven different pitchers to bring home the victory.
 Starter Grant Fontenot threw four innings of three hit ball allowing two runs while striking out five.

-Freshman Jack Ruckert got the start at second base and led the Tigers at the plate with two runs scored on two hits as the Tigers pounded out nine hits and committed no errors on the night.
+Freshman Jack Ruckert started at second base and led the Tigers at the plate with two runs scored on two hits as the Tigers pounded out nine hits and committed no errors on the night.

 Trending News